 Further information and resources on confirmation of death can be found on the NHS Education for Scotland Support around Death website.

 Death certification serves both legal and health functions.
 A Medical Certificate of Cause of Death (MCCD) is a statutory requirement.
 It provides a permanent legal record of a death and a record of causes of death for public health reasons.
 It also enables a family to register a death and arrange a funeral.

 Important information and changes regarding death certification during COVID-19:

 If you have any questions about MCCD completion or death certification, please contact the Death Certification Review Service (Healthcare Improvement Scotland) on 0800 123 1898 or firstname.lastname@example.org.

 Click here to view Scottish Government guidance on electronic transfer of MCCDs (27 May 2020), featuring instructions and flowcharts for processes as they relate to:

 Click here to read a joint letter 'Updated Guidance to Medical Practitioners for Death Certification during the COVID-19 Pandemic' circulated by Scottish Government (20 May 2020).

-For more information and learning resources for certifying and non-certifying staff on death certification (not specific to COVID-19) please click here.
+More information and learning resources for certifying and non-certifying staff on death certification (not specific to COVID-19) can be found here.